LexusG/Contact-list/README.md

 # Cont# Contact Management System

 ## Overview
 This project is a simple Contact Management System built using Flask for the backend and React for the frontend.
-It allows users to create, read, update, and delete contact information, including first name, last name, and email address.
+It allows users to create, read, update, and delete (CRUD) contact information, including first name, last name, and email address.

 ## Features
 - **List Contacts**: View a list of all contacts in the database.